coder/envbuilder/docs/docker.md

 > [here](https://github.com/devcontainers/features/blob/main/src/docker-in-docker/devcontainer-feature.json#L65)
 > for more details.
 >
-> Known issue: for some reason, you still need `sudo` to execute Docker
+> Known issue: `/run` does not get symlinked correctly to `/var/run`.
-> commands despite the permissions on the socket being set.
-More investigation
+> To work around this, we create the symlink manually before running
-> required.
+> the script to start the Docker daemon.

 Example: